Dave Kuehn #1953

 Dave mentored the third generation of collectors and was one of the last members to successfully build a state collection literally one plate at a time.
 In today's world of eBay and e-mail groups, Dave remained "old school".
 He once chased a single plate for years, waiting for the owner to sell.
 Dave never pressured anybody and appreciated the art of the deal as much as the plate itself.
 Every plate in his collection had a unique story behind it.
 Like members before him, Dave often advised other Connecticut collectors on the history of Connecticut plates.

-Dave learned how to run meets from veteran members, helping at first, then gradually taking over the reigns as secretary/treasurer of the Colonial Region.
+Dave learned how to run meets from veteran members, helping at first, then gradually taking over the reins as secretary/treasurer of the Colonial Region.
 Dave, with the help of others, turned the Colonial Region into one of the most successful regions in ALPCA.
 The meet locations ranged from his home state of Connecticut to Yorktown Heights, New York and each New England state.
 Each meet he would man the registration desk, greeting guests with a warm smile and a hardy handshake.

 His love for history didn't stop at license plates.
 When Dave found out the old Milford firehouse would be put up for sale, he saw an opportunity!
 Dave bought the building and transformed it into his home, while keeping the authentic firehouse atmosphere.
 He proudly displayed one of the most complete Connecticut license plate collection ever assembled.
 He hosted New Year's Day parties and many other gatherings throughout the year.
 He was also noted for his knowledge of the Locomobile automobile which produced steam cars and internal combustion vehicles in Bridgeport, Connecticut from 1900 to 1929.